 The COVID-19 pandemic has presented a substantial public health and economic challenge around the world.
 The rapid spread of COVID-19 has led to the implementation of various responses, including government-imposed quarantines, shelter-in-place mandates, sweeping restrictions on travel, mandatory shutdowns for non-essential businesses, requirements regarding social distancing, and other public health safety measures, as well as reported adverse impacts on healthcare resources, facilities and providers across the United States and in other countries.
 In response to the pandemic, healthcare providers have, and may need to further, reallocate resources, such as physicians, staff, hospital beds, and intensive care unit facilities, as they prioritize limited resources and personnel capacity to focus on the treatment of patients with COVID-19 and implement limitations on access to hospitals and other medical institutions due to concerns about the spread of COVID-19 in such settings.
-These responses may be extended by the duration of the outbreak, periodic spikes in infection rates due to new strains of the virus including Delta or otherwise, local outbreaks of the virus, the broad availability of effective vaccines, new information that will emerge concerning the severity of the coronavirus and the actions to contain the coronavirus or treat its impact.
-These actions have and may continue to negatively impact commercialization, clinical trials, manufacturing and other business operations, including:
+These responses may be extended by the duration of the outbreak, periodic spikes in infection rates due to new strains of the virus including Delta, Omicron or otherwise, local outbreaks of the virus, the broad availability of effective vaccines, have and may continue to negatively impact commercialization, clinical trials, manufacturing and other business operations, including: